Published on: 23 March 2013 | Last updated: 11 March 2018

 You could join start this route from Ferrara (see the Ferrara Terra e Aqua website) either joining at Ravenna or near Comacchio.

-At the end of the route you could continue on into Slovenia either following the coast via Muggia or take the Giordano Cottur cycleway (pdf - opens in new window).
+At the end of the route you could continue on into Slovenija either following the coast via Muggia or take the Pista Ciclopedonale Giordano Cottur (the page has a link to a pdf map).

 The route connects with the Po cycleway, with the Adige river (see my article here), the Ciclovia Alpe-Adria Radweg which leads north from Grado via Udine and into Austria).